cyclejs-community/create-cycle-app/README.md

 ##### Discovering published flavors

-If no `--flavor` flag is passed, `create-cycle-app` will allow you to discover more flavors aside the core ones:
+If no `--flavor` flag is passed, `create-cycle-app` will allow you to discover more flavors aside the core ones.
+Create-cycle-app will look up on the NPM registry for published flavors and if any get selected install it from there.

 <img src='https://gist.githubusercontent.com/nickbalestra/1ccf4730b2d48e46a8badba9eeefbcd9/raw/f823f598980e4ed67caa2d0b698fa2b695954e25/create-cycle-app-discover-flavor.png' width='600' alt='create-cycle-app-discover-flavor'>

-Create-cycle-app will look up on the NPM registry for published flavors and if any get selected install it from there.

 #### How to create a custom flavor
 A flavor is a npm module with a set of scripts and template files that are used to configure a new Cycle.js project.